| Title: | Data Handling and Analysis in Macroecology |

 meter, but inspect crs(x) if in doubt.

-The user can choose between dist
+The user can choose between dist and matrix class

 object to be returned.
 The resulting values are in kilometres (but see the

-argument 'unit' in rdist.earth
+argument 'unit' in rdist.earth).

 Bruno Vilela & Fabricio Villalobos